Traveling to Iran as a Solo Female Traveler

 Is it safe to Travel to Iran as a solo female traveler?

-Here, I am talking as a woman who was born and live in Iran and also know many women who have traveled to Iran alone.
+Here, I am talking as a woman born and living in Iran and knows many women who have traveled to Iran alone.
 Due to my experience and the solo female travelers in Iran reviews, Iran is the best destination in the Middle East for a woman to travel alone.
 You might experience some inconveniences about the annoying men like other countries in the world, but it is rare.
-Even, based on travelers’ reviews “Iran is safer than Europe”.
+Even based on travelers’ reviews, “Iran is safer than Europe.”
 Iranian men are so protective and respectful to women, especially when women are travelers.

 Besides to be safe, Iran easy to navigate for a solo female traveler, and Iranians are among the friendliest people.
 You may see that some people stare at you.
 Actually, they don’t have bad intentions; they are just curious about tourists.
-Even, some locals may come to you and ask a few questions like, “Where are you from?” or “Do you like Iran?”.
+Even some locals may come to you and ask a few questions like, “Where are you from?” or “Do you like Iran?”.
 They want to show their hospitality and practice their English.
-Also, you will be surprised when you ask a local question, and he/she tries hard to help you.
-Even you may ask an address, and somebody escorts you to your destination.
+You will also be surprised when you ask a local question, and he/she tries hard to help you.
+Even you may ask for an address, and somebody escorts you to your destination.